Axim: Axim structure

 The town of Axim is divided into two parts: Upper Axim and Lower Axim.
 Fort Santo Antonio lies roughly on the division between the two parts, but closest to the centre of Upper Axim, the original European settlement.
 Here, several large mansions of lumber-trading magnates and other businessmen remain from the late 19th century and period of the British empire.
 Axim is governed by a political District Executive of the Nzema East Municipality.

 Economy

 The economy is based mainly on Axim's fishing fleet, but the area also has three tourist beach resorts as well as coconut and rubber plantations.
 The scenic and fertile terrain features many palm trees.
 Local artisanal miners pan for gold in streams inland from Axim.

 Axim has a transport station, two major bank branches, and some rural banks including the Ahantaman Rural Bank, Nzema Maanle Rural Bank, Lower Pra Rural Bank.

 Culture

 Every August, the major festivals of Kundum takes place, coinciding with the best fishing-catch of the year; people come to Axim for the festivities and to fish and trade.

 Tourism

 There is a wonderful beach in Axim.
 The very place around the beach, perched on a hillside, is an exuberant nature has no equal in Ghana.
 The waves of the beach are strong and suitable for surfers.

+Climate

+Axim has a tropical monsoon climate (Köppen Am) with hot and humid weather year-round.
+There are two dry seasons in January-February and August-September — the latter due to the northern extension of the cold, foggy Beneguela Current — but some rainfall is seen even in these periods.
+May and June are the wettest months with rainfall typically over 300 mm in May and over 450 mm in June.